-8.4 As with developing an action plan, the Scottish Government recommends that local authorities should set up a steering group to take forward the process of drawing up a local air quality strategy.
-This group should consist of officers from relevant council departments and may include officers from other local authorities (where a regional air quality strategy is being drawn up).
+7.5 As with developing an action plan, the Scottish Government recommends that local authorities should set up a steering group to take forward the process of developing a local air quality strategy.
+This group should consist of officers from relevant departments within the local authority and may include officers from other neighbouring authorities (where a regional air quality strategy is being considered).
+An air quality strategy steering group should operate on the same broad principles as an action plan steering group, but due to the strategic nature should consider a wider breadth of interests, membership and involvement across the local authority and partner organisations.